mpanighetti/dnd5e-mote/docs/ch-5-character-options/species/cetean/index.md

 - _**Creature Type:**_ Humanoid
 - _**Size:**_ Medium (6-9 feet tall)
 - _**Speed:**_ 30 feet, Swim 30 feet
-- _**Senses:**_ Blindsight 60 feet when in liquid
+- _**Senses:**_ Blindsight 60 feet when in liquid (**Echospeak**)

 As a cetean, you have the following special traits.

 _**Echospeak.**_ Without the assistance of magic, the baleen structures in your mouth make it difficult to speak the non-cetean languages you know.
 Instead, you primarily use a telepathic technique known as Echospeak to convey your thoughts.
 You can communicate telepathically with willing creatures you can see within 120 feet.
+Additionally, your Echospeak grants you Blindsight within 60 feet when you are submerged in liquid.

 _**Hold Breath.**_ You can hold your breath for up to 1 hour.